AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/env-plugin/env-variables-in-load-hook/content.md

     - ["terminal", "Terminal"]
 ---

-# Env variables in load hook
+# Env variables in the load hook

-We are now able to intercept loading of the virtual module and have prevented other plugins from colliding with it.
+We are now able to intercept the loading of the virtual module and have prevented other plugins from colliding with it.

-Next we'll need to handle the actual environment variables.
-As environment variables are an easy way to expose secrets, let's allow our plugin to only expose variables that are prefixed with `TUTORIAL_`:
+Next, we'll need to handle the actual environment variables.
+As environment variables are an easy way to expose secrets, let's extend our plugin to only expose variables that are prefixed with `TUTORIAL_`:

 ```ts
 function getTutorialEnvVariables() {